Lawsuits with HERNIA MESH.

 Are You Eligible For A Lawsuit?

-There are over 100,000 hernia meshes implanted every year in the United States.
-Many of the most dangerous hernia meshes remain on the market and have not been recalled by the FDA.
-Bowel obstructions and severe infections are common complications related to hernia mesh.
-The FDA continues to quickly approve untested hernia mesh products, which benefits the medical device manufacturers and hurts the general public.
+There are over 100,000 devices implanted every year in the United States.
+Many of the most dangerous products remain on the market and have not been recalled by the FDA.
+Bowel obstructions and severe infections are common complications related to this procedure.
+The FDA continues to quickly approve untested products, which benefits the medical device manufacturers and hurts the general public.
 When a product is then shown to be defective, severely injuring thousands nationwide, the FDA is slow to take any action.
 If you feel like you may have a claim, do not hesitate to call us and we will be happy to answer any questions you have.

 A Class-Action Suit in Canada